 Office hours: by appointment.

-Exams comprise three exams containing physics problems without solutions provided.
+Exams contain physics problems without solutions provided.
 Exams are take-home exams that must be worked out individually by each student, without the help of any other person (no cheating: see Honesty section below).
-Exams are due midnight Thursday September 28 (for chapters 1-4, 10.1-10.12, and 10.16), midnight Thursday November 9 (for chapters 5-8 and 11), and midnight Thursday December 7 (for chapters 9 and optics).
-Your score in the Exams category is determined as a percentage of the total number of available exam points.
+There are three exams.
+Exam 1 (covering chapters 1 to 4) is due by end of class Tuesday February 12, Exam 2 (covering chapter 5 to 8) is due by the end of class Tuesday March 26, and Exam 3 (covering chapter 9 and optics) is due by the end of class Tuesday April 23.
+Your score in the Exams category is determined as a percentage of 120 points (3 exams of 40 points each).
+There are no makeup exams.

-The final letter grade is determined according to the following table using the average percentage across the three assignment categories (Class-to-Class Homework, Weekly Homework, Exams).
+The final letter grade is determined according to the following table using the average percentage of the Homework and Exams categories.

 Cheating of any kind on homework or exams is a very serious violation of University rules and is unethical.
 Students caught cheating will receive a failing grade for the course and will be sent on to the University Disciplinary Committee for further action.